Endless knot

-The endless knot or eternal knot is a symbolic knot and one of the Eight Auspicious Symbols.
-It is an important symbol in Hinduism, Jainism and Buddhism.
+In Hinduism, Jainism and Buddhism, the endless knot or eternal knot is a symbolic knot and one of the Eight Auspicious Symbols.
 It is an important cultural marker in places significantly influenced by Tibetan Buddhism such as Tibet, Mongolia, Tuva, Kalmykia, and Buryatia.
 It is also found in Celtic, Kazakh and Chinese symbolism.

 History

 The endless knot appears on clay tablets from the Indus Valley civilization (2500 BC) and on a historic era inscription.
 While associated with Dharmic religions, it also appears in Islamic art.
 It likely was introduced due to trade and other cultural contact with China, the Mongols, and Iran.

 Interpretations

 Buddhism

 Various Buddhist interpretations of the symbol are: